GrimezSec/red2net/README.md

 5. Choose a script from the dropdown menu, enter the required arguments, and click the "Run Script" button.

-if you get "ModuleNotFoundError: No module named 'tkinter'" error run
+if you get "ModuleNotFoundError: No module named 'tkinter'" error

     ```
     sudo apt install python3-tk